 - 1. Never (not even during the school day) keep money or other valuables in your locker. - 2.
-Never give your locker combination to another student, not even a close friend. - 3.
-Report damaged lockers (especially those that will not close properly) to the main office secretary as soon as possible
+Never give your locker combination to another student or friend. - 3.
+Report damaged lockers (especially those that will not close properly) to the main office secretary as soon as possible.